duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_30_demos/992_AMOD18_cSLAM.md

 ### Step 1: Set up the watchtowers. _You can skip this step for the demo on Thursday_

-To burn the SD card for each watchtower, the same instructions as for Duckiebots apply.
+To burn the SD card for each watchtower, the same instructions as for duckiebots apply.
 [Duckiebot initialization](#setup-duckiebot)

 The `hostname` of each watchtower should be of the form `demowatchtowerXX`, where `XX` stands for two digits (For example - demowatchtower01, demowatchtower02, and so on).
 The containers `roscore` and `ros-picam` are required: